How to cope with China smog as an Expat

 Though all these substances are harmful, PM2.5 and Ozone (O3) will have the most impact on your health, due to their microscopic size.

 Ozone is formed when Nitrous oxides (NOx) and volatile organic compounds (VOCs) react with sunlight.
-VOCs and NOx are emitted by chemical plants, refineries, car exhaust and vapours from consumer solvents.
+VOCs and NOx are emitted by chemical plants, refineries, car exhaust and vapors from consumer solvents.
+Shanghai weather in the summer is ideal for creating Ozone.

 Due to the dangers that particulates and ground ozone pose, the World Health Organization provided guidelines in 2005 for safe levels of these pollutants.